Won't go and forcibly vacate: Centre tells Delhi high court over Delhi Gymkhana Club eviction

 Club member Vijay Khurana, whose suit is backed by nearly 500 members, has sought a restraint on the Centre from “illegally determining” the club’s perpetual leasehold rights and forcibly dispossessing it.
 The suit also seeks an interim direction to maintain the status quo on the property.

-The suit argued that the May 22 notice makes no provision for compensation, thereby violating Article 300A of the Constitution.
+The suit argued that the May 22 notice fails to provide for compensation, thereby violating Article 300A of the Constitution.

 “The impugned notice is a malicious and colourable exercise... an attempt to effect forced eviction through executive force instead of following due process of law,” the suit stated.